mjstraughan/CubingHistory/docs/3x3/Methods/Roux.md

 ### Gilles Roux's Speed Progression

-An interesting fact is that Gilles Roux was once second in the world unofficially.
+An interesting fact is that Gilles Roux was once second in the world unofficially using his method.
 In the early days of the online community, an unofficial leaderboard on speedcubing.com had a high level of popularity.

 ![](img/Roux/GillesRecord.png)
 https://speedcubing.com/news_archive_2005.html